JeremyJamesL/notes/React/04 - React-states-and-events/05-useState-deep-look.md

 To clarify:

-1. Use registers a state for the component in which it is being called.
+1. User registers a state for the component in which it is being called.
-2. Each component, whether the same, received its own state.
+2. Each component, whether the same, receives its own state.
 It's a per component instance basis, even if the same component is used more than once: e.g:

 ```JSX
 const [title, setTitle] = useState(props.title);